Crochet Cross Bookmark Pattern (Free)

 How to get your Free Crochet Cross Bookmark Pattern

-- You can read the free version of the pattern below – no sign-up needed – and get started straight away.
+- Read the free version of the pattern below (scroll down), so you can get started right away.

 Materials Needed